solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

 5. Select **Next**
 6. For the authentication, select **Service principal (automatic)**
 7. Select **Next**
-8. Select your lab subscription and resource group
+8. Select the lab subscription and resource group

     > **NOTE** If you do not see any subscriptions displayed, open Azure Dev Ops in a in-private window and try again